What is Dungeon & Dragons (D&D) or a roleplaying game?

 How are bills determined and paid?

-Participants select a group and register for the entire series (typically 8-12 weeks).
-You will receive an invoice through Square.com for the entire amount (so a ten-week group at $40/week would have a single invoice for $400).
+Participants select a group and register for the entire series (typically 6-14 weeks).
+You will receive an invoice through Square.com for the entire amount (so a ten-week group at $45/week would have a single invoice for $450).

 Can I try before I buy?

 Absolutely!
-In addition to offering free introductory sessions, invoices are due 48 hours after the first session of a group.
+In addition to offering free introductory sessions, invoices are due no sooner than 48 hours after the first session of a group.
 If you don’t think it’s right for you, you can cancel with no obligation.

 Do you offer discounts?

-I desire for my services to be accessible to anyone, and hope to offer subsidized rates based on financial need soon.
+I desire for my services to be accessible to anyone, and will work with you to offer subsidized rates based on financial need.
 Please contact me to request a needs-based discount.